Berhampur: Road

-Train

-Brahmapur Railway Station is a major railway station of Odisha and India.
-It was first opened in 1896.
-It is connected with two major stations (Howrah-Chennai) through Howrah- Chennai main route.
-The railway station is located at the heart of the city.
-It has a typical British architecture style and has 4 platforms.

-It handles mostly passenger traffic while cargo is handled at the nearby Jagannathpur Station.
+Rail

+Brahmapur is served by its own railway station under the Khurda Road division of East Coast Railway, and is situated in the Howrah - Chennai Main Line.

 Air

 The city has an airport at Rangeilunda.
 The airstrip was in use during British Raj and World War II.
 However, post independence, it has lied in a dilapidated condition with no scope of expansion due to its adjacence to Berhampur University.
 Demands for a new greenfield airport have been echoing throughout the years but have remained futile due to government inaction.

 In 2018, the airport was selected for developing it into a commercial airport by the government's UDAN scheme.
 In view of this, in March 2023, it started commercial operations to Bhubaneswar, with flights operated twice a week.

 Sea

-The Gopalpur port was recommisioned after renovation and expansion.
-It is a private port and handles mineral exports and imports.
-No passenger ships, cruises or ferries operate to or from there as of 2021.